CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFormingVSC/index.md

 * The voltage setpoint is obtained from the reactive power droop control.
 * The Voltage Controller provides a current reference from a voltage reference.
 * The current controller provides the converter voltage.
-* No modulation is considered, meaning this is an averaged model of the VSC.

 The model is valid for high-frequency phenomena studies, such as short-circuit calculations, energization studies, switching transients, traveling waves or lightning events.
 Lower frequency studies can be performed, but since there is a limitation over the time-step size due to convergence issues (it has to be a couple of orders of magnitude smaller than the lowest time-constant of all the controllers), they are much slower than using a phasor-based model.
 The model is not valid for harmonic studies, since it does not consider the switching process, and the output voltage is considered to be sinusoidal.